muzammilar/misc-utils/README.md

 # misc-utils
-Miscellaneous utilites, tools, scripts and templates
+Miscellaneous utilites, tools, scripts and templates for day to day development.